Update: 31 July 2020

-You can call the Home, But Not Alone phoneline if you live in Suffolk and need urgent help during the coronavirus (COVID-19) pandemic.
+You can call the Home, But Not Alone phoneline if you live in Suffolk and still need urgent help due to the impact of the COVID-19 pandemic.

 This emergency phoneline is for people who:

-- do not have support available from friends, family or neighbours
+- do not have any support available from friends, family or neighbours

 - are struggling for food, medicines or other essential supplies